 Pessimistic: A method is only considered safe if the parameter that accepts

 IDisposableis marked with the [HandlesResourceDisposal] attribute.
-Otherwise, ReSharper will report a non-disposed variable.
+Otherwise, JetBrains Rider will report a non-disposed variable.

-You can change the analysis mode on the Alt+R, O ).page of ReSharper options (
+You can change the analysis mode on thepage of JetBrains Rider settings Ctrl+Alt+S.

 Code inspections for dispose analysis